tonydavis629/QUAV/README.md

 # QUAV

-This code modifies a Ophir lasor power sensor to enable tracking a quantum optical signal.
+This code modifies a Ophir laser power sensor to enable tracking a quantum optical signal.